-STAGE BEHAVIOUR EXAMPLES DE-ESCALATION TECHNIQUES POSITIVE REINFORCEMENT Level 1 Low level behaviours showing signs of anxiety hands over ears hiding face in hands or bent over/under table pulling up collar or pulling down hat rocking or tapping withdrawing from group refusing to speak or dismissive refusing to co-operate adopting defensive postures To be managed in the classroom/playground by teachers and TAs collaboratively • read the body language • read the behaviour • intervene early • communicate - 'Talk and I'll listen' • use appropriate humour • display CALM body language • talk low and slow and quietly • offer reassurance • assess the situation • divert and distract by introducing another activity or topic Suggested responses when child makes correct choice • thumbs up • discreet non-verbal praise phrase • smile • gentle pat on shoulder SANCTIONS Classroom/playground management strategies including: • a warning about behaviour choice • peg moved one rung of the behaviour ladder When LTS deal with Stage 1 behaviours, the class teacher is to be informed.
-Level 2 Medium level behaviours individual begins to display higher tension belligerent and abusive making personal and offensive remarks talking louder-higher-quicker adopting aggressive postures continue to use level 1 deescalation responses + state desired outcomes clearly set clear enforceable limits offer alternatives and options offer clear choices give a get out with dignity POSITIVE REINFORCEMENT • verbally praise child for making right choice SANCTIONS changes in eye contact pacing around breaking minor rules low level disruption picking up objects which could be used as weapons challenges - 'I will not you can't make me' assess the situation, consider making the environment safer and getting help guide the elbows towards safety if reasonable, proportionate and absolutely necessary Second warning Loss of 5 mins GOLDEN TIME Peg moved one rung of the behaviour ladder Class teacher to inform parent in person or by phone at the end of the day Persistently not following GOLDEN RULES child loses up to 25 mins Golden Time incrementally Level 3 High level behaviours shouting and screaming crying damaging property moving towards danger fiddling with electrics climbing onto furniture or near windows taping or threatening to break glass moving towards weapons picking up objects which can be used as weapons hurting self continue to use the level 1 and 2 de-escalation responses make the environment safer moving furniture and removing weapon objects guide assertively ensure face, voice and posture are supportive not aggressive use Help protocol to save face by changing face Children causing significant concern are discussed with deputy head Any form of physical violence child loses their lunchbreak or are subject to internal exclusion CPOMS completed parents informed by member of SLT second incidence of physical violence
+STAGE BEHAVIOUR EXAMPLES DE-ESCALATION TECHNIQUES POSITIVE REINFORCEMENT Level 1 Low level behaviours showing signs of anxiety hands over ears hiding face in hands or bent over/under table pulling up collar or pulling down hat rocking or tapping withdrawing from group refusing to speak or dismissive refusing to co-operate adopting defensive postures To be managed in the classroom/playground by teachers and TAs collaboratively • read the body language • read the behaviour • intervene early • communicate - 'Talk and I'll listen' • use appropriate humour • display CALM body language • talk low and slow and quietly • offer reassurance • assess the situation • divert and distract by introducing another activity or topic Suggested responses when child makes correct choice • thumbs up • discreet non-verbal praise phrase • smile • gentle pat on shoulder SANCTIONS Classroom/playground management strategies including: • a warning about behaviour choice • turn the green card around to red When LTS deal with Stage 1 behaviours, the class teacher is to be informed.
+Level 2 Medium level behaviours individual begins to display higher tension belligerent and abusive making personal and offensive remarks talking louder-higher- quicker adopting aggressive postures continue to use level 1 de- escalation responses + state desired outcomes clearly set clear enforceable limits offer alternatives and options offer clear choices give a get out with dignity POSITIVE REINFORCEMENT verbally praise child for making right choice SANCTIONS changes in eye contact pacing around breaking minor rules low level disruption picking up objects which could be used as weapons challenges - 'I will not you can't make me' assess the situation, consider making the environment safer and getting help guide the elbows towards safety if reasonable, proportionate and absolutely necessary Second warning Loss of 5 mins GOLDEN TIME Turn the card to red Class teacher to inform parent in person or by phone at the end of the day Persistently not following GOLDEN RULES child loses up to 25 mins Golden Time incrementally Child and teacher report to member of SLT Break time detention with class teacher, add to CPOMS Class teacher to inform parent in person or by phone at the end of the day When LTS takes GOLDEN TIME class teacher must be informed that day.
+Level 3 High level behaviours shouting and screaming crying damaging property moving towards danger fiddling with electrics climbing onto furniture or near windows taping or threatening to break glass moving towards weapons picking up objects which can be used as weapons hurting self continue to use the level 1 and 2 de-escalation responses make the environment safer moving furniture and removing weapon objects guide assertively ensure face, voice and posture are supportive not aggressive use Help protocol to save face by changing face SANCTIONS Children causing significant concern are discussed with deputy head Any form of physical violence child loses their lunchbreak or are subject to internal exclusion CPOMS completed parents informed by member of SLT second incidence of physical violence Executive grabbing or threatening others hurting others (kicking - slapping - punching) Headteacher will exclude for up to 5 days and access to after school clubs will be removed for that half term.
+LTS to report any Stage 3 behaviour to a member of SLT on same day.